 Imagine if an organization could construct chatbots with refined common dialect preparing and no operational overhead.
 Amazon Lex can be described as a fully managed service for building conversational interfaces into application using voice and text.
 Lex is integrated with AWS Lambda, a service that allows code to run without the provisioning or managing of servers.
 Lambda enables companies to write and run logic for your chatbot using serverless compute.
 The implication of bots into the conversation gives operations teams … Continue reading Using the $Latest Amazon Lex Alias

-AWS re:Invent is right around the corner!
-The annual Amazon Web Services conference in Las Vegas is going to be the biggest yet, and is supposed to draw in over 40,000 attendees this year.
-With the sheer volume of activities and sessions going on throughout the week, it can be tricky to know where you invest your … Continue reading Stelligent Sessions at re:Invent 2017!
+The annual Amazon Web Services conference, re:Invent took place in Las Vegas, Nevada.
+With over 40,000 attendees this year re:Invent 2017 was the biggest yet.
+With the sheer volume of activities and sessions that went on throughout the week, it was tricky to know where to invest your time.
+Stelligensia presented four sessions with various … Continue reading Stelligent Sessions at re:Invent 2017!